-info@plants-unlimited.com 207.594.7754 P.O.
+P.O.
 Box 374 629 Commercial St. Rockport, Maine 04856

+Cherokee Princess Flowering Dogwood

-Flowering Dogwood Cornus florida
+Cornus florida 'Cherokee Princess'

-Height: 30 feet Spread: 35 feet
+Height: 30 feet

+Spread: 35 feet

-Sunlight: O
+Sunlight:

-Hardiness Zone: 6a
+Hardiness Zone: 5b

 Description:

-Possibly the ultimate small specimen tree, famous for its large yet delicate white blooms in spring and excellent wide-spreading form; extremely fussy, requires rich, well-drained acidic soil and adequate precipitation, best with some shelter
+Possibly the ultimate small specimen tree, famous for its huge yet delicate white blooms in spring; extremely fussy, requires rich, well-drained acidic soil and adequate precipitation; one of the hardiest, best with some shelter

 Ornamental Features

-Flowering Dogwood features showy clusters of white flowers with white bracts held atop the branches in mid spring.
+Cherokee Princess Flowering Dogwood features showy clusters of white flowers with white bracts held atop the branches in mid spring.
 It has forest green deciduous foliage which emerges burgundy in spring.
 The pointy leaves turn an outstanding brick red in the fall.
 It produces red berries from early to late fall.
 The warty gray bark adds an interesting dimension to the landscape.

 Landscape Attributes

-Flowering Dogwood is a multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
+Cherokee Princess Flowering Dogwood is a multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This is a relatively low maintenance tree, and should only be pruned after flowering to avoid removing any of the current season's flowers.
-It is a good choice for attracting birds to your yard.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

-Flowering Dogwood in bloom Photo courtesy of NetPS Plant Finder
+Cherokee Princess Flowering Dogwood flowers Photo courtesy of NetPS Plant Finder

-Flowering Dogwood flowers Photo courtesy of NetPS Plant Finder
+Cherokee Princess Flowering Dogwood in bloom Photo courtesy of NetPS Plant Finder